 Technical support from the Accelerator Division for the firm schedule is expected to be adequate.
-However, experiments that require significant technical support, and are anticipated to run in the next run cycle should be carefully coordinated with the Hall and Accelerator Division engineering staff to avoid possible conflicts with the future demands of the 12 GeV upgrade.
+However, experiments that require significant technical support, and are

 The Meaning of Priority on the Accelerator Schedule

 Generally, the assignment of priority to a hall means that the identified hall will have the primary voice in decisions on beam quality and/or changes in operating conditions.
 We will do our best to deliver the beam conditions identified in the schedule for the priority hall.
 It will not, however, mean that the priority hall can demand changes in beam energy that would affect planned running in the other halls without the consent of the other halls.
 Of course, final authority for decisions about unplanned changes in machine operation will rest with the laboratory management.